mobicycle/Edison_Bluemix_HANA/node-red.md

   device id
   device token
   name (optional)

+##Receive commands on your Intel Edison device from Bluemix
+After adding an Watson IoT Input node on the Edison Configure the node to connect as a Device
+Use the previous credentials
+Set it to receive all commands
+Attach a debug node to the Watson IoT Input node Deploy the flow

 ##Add function node to move the ? data into the payload object.
   Name optional <your name>